Channel covariance, twirling, contraction, and some upper bounds on the quantum capacity: Introduction

 \section{Introduction}

 The quantum capacity of a quantum channel is the maximum rate at which quantum information can be transmitted reliably across it, given arbitrarily many uses of it \cite{Wilde}.
-The quantum capacity of many classes of channels is undetermined.
-This makes evaluating bounds for the quantum capacity of certain classes of quantum channels an interesting mathematical problem.

-However, evaluating the quantum capacity of a quantum channel is in general an infinite dimension optimization problem, and hence difficult, even for quantum channels with low dimension input and output states.
-Depolarizing channels $\mathcal D_{p,d}$ are particularly easy to describe, where $p$ and $d$ are the noise strength $p$ and dimension of $\mathcal D_{p,d}$ respectively.
-Depolarizing channels $\mathcal D_{p,d}$ map a $d$ dimension input state to a convex combination of the maximally mixed state of dimension $d$ and the input state.
-In particular,
+However, evaluating the best known regularized expressions for the quantum capacity of a general quantum channel is in general an infinite-dimensional optimization problem, and hence difficult, even for quantum channels with low dimensional input and output states.
+The quantum capacity of even the simply described family of qubit depolarizing channels is undetermined, in spite of much effort \cite{Cer00,Rai99,Rai01,SSW08,SS08,DSS97,SS07,FWh08}.
+Thus, obtaining upper bounds on the quantum capacity of quantum channels is a non-trivial and important problem.